-The Saint Paul Port Authority is in the process of updating its River Action Strategy (completion in last quarter of 2017).
-The draft states that continued operation of the harbor is good for Saint Paul because river shipping is critical for the economic health of the region and state and because it is the mode of transportation/ shipping that is most protective of our environment.
+The Saint Paul Port Authority will update its RiverAction Strategy using results and plan from the Port Optimization Study.
+The draft of the River Action Strategy states that continued operation of the harbor is good for Saint Paul because river shipping is critical for the economic health of the region and state and because it is the mode of transportation/shipping that is most protective of our environment.
 A Port Authority goal is to maintain the maximum amount of shipping-related activity possible in this area.
 It is a Port Authority priority to ensure that tenants with access to the dock wall and loading areas are tenants that need river access and are willing to invest in the site and provide new infrastructure.
 For sites that do not have access to the dock wall or loading area, the Port Authority does not require its tenants to be river shippers.

-The Port Authority is exploring alternative routes and funding for an alternative access.
+The Port Authority is exploring alternative routes and funding for an alternative access in and out of the Southport terminal.
 They are pursuing multiple grant opportunities to fund a grade separated entrance into the Southport Terminal from Concord Street.
 The Port Authority is looking to partner with businesses and Union Pacific with support from the city and residents to put together requests for grant funding.